 As far as we know there is no convergence analysis of a multigrid method with a Vanka smoother applied to two- or three-dimensional Stokes problems.
-In [14] a convergence analysis, based on Fourier transformations, is given for a model one- or two-dimensional Poisson problem in the mixed finite element formulation.
+In [18] a convergence analysis, based on Fourier transformations, is given for a model one- or two-dimensional Poisson problem in the mixed finite element formulation.
 Note that in this case the finite element spaces are different from the ones used for Stokes problems.
+In [25] an additive version of a Vanka method is studied.
+It is shown that, under reasonable conditions on the velocity and pressure projection operators, this method indeed satisfies a smoothing property.
+The analysis, however, does not apply to multiplicative Vanka methods, which are the ones that are used in practice, cf. (23), (24).

-Recently, in [13] convergence for certain Vanka-type iterative methods applied to Stokes and Navier-Stokes problems has been proved.
+Recently, in [17] convergence for certain Vanka-type iterative methods applied to Stokes and Navier-Stokes problems has been proved.
+Smoothing properties, however, are not considered in that paper.

-We discuss the effect of a rescaling of the system as in (18) on the behaviour of the two-grid method with a full- or diagonal Vanka smoother.
-Let $S{V,\delta}$ be the iteration matrix of a Vanka smoother as in (20) or (21) with $\mathcal{A} = \mathcal{A}l$ replaced by $\mathcal{A}{\delta} = \mathcal{A}{l,\delta}$ as in (18).
+We discuss the effect of a rescaling of the system as in (20) on the behaviour of the two-grid method with a full- or diagonal Vanka smoother.
+Let $S{V,\delta}$ be the iteration matrix of a Vanka smoother as in (23) or (24) with $A = A_l$ replaced by $A{\delta} = A{l,\delta}$ as in (20).
 Let $\mathcal{M}{V,\delta}$ be the iteration matrix of the corresponding two-grid method (on level l):